MatSaf123/neat-retro-pong/README.md

 	DefaultConnectionGene(key=(1, 96), weight=0.10400295687526263, enabled=False)
 ```

 The structure is pretty confusing, especially the singular node `96`.
-It's worth investigating what's going on here, because maybe the visualization code is not correct, or the topology is just weird and node is obsolete (since it's not connected to outputs).
+There's quite some disabled connections though, and the node `96` is not linked to any of the output nodes (but it might, via a mutation in future).

 Avg fitness progression through generations 30-60: